PDF to EPUB Converter — Kindle-Ready, Browser-Only

 - More accurate text boxes — higher-precision bounding boxes; better layout detection at cost of speed

-- Attempt page segmentation — detect columns/regions for natural reading order; great for two-column papers; may misorder in tricky layouts
+- Attempt page segmentation — detect columns/regions for natural reading order

-- Hunt for tables — heuristics for tables; helpful for data PDFs; may mis-detect in complex designs
+- Hunt for tables — heuristics for tables; helpful for data PDFs

 - De-hyphenation (Smart/Always/Off) — Smart removes end-of-line hyphens only; Always removes all hyphens in words; Off keeps original hyphens